valtoosh/zktoosh/RESEARCH_PAPER_v2.md

 ---

+## ACKNOWLEDGMENTS

+This work was conducted as part of the Computer Science Engineering program at BITS Pilani Dubai Campus.
+The author acknowledges the use of Ethereum Sepolia testnet for deployment and testing.
+The implementation builds upon open-source tools including Circom, snarkjs, and Solidity.
+Special thanks to the Ethereum and zero-knowledge proof communities for their foundational work in privacy-preserving blockchain technologies.

+---

 ## REFERENCES

+[1] M. R. Albrecht, L. Grassi, C. Rechberger, A. Roy, and T. Tiessen, "MiMC: Efficient encryption and cryptographic hashing with minimal multiplicative complexity," in ASIACRYPT, 2016, pp. 191–219.

+[2] A. Pertsev, R. Semenov, and R. Storm, "Tornado Cash: Privacy solution for Ethereum," 2019.
+[Online].
+Available: https://tornado.cash

+[3] E. Androulaki, J. Camenisch, A. De Caro, M. Dubovitskaya, K. Elkhiyaoui, and B. Tackmann, "Privacy-preserving auditable token payments in a permissioned blockchain system," in ACM CCS, 2020, pp. 255–267.

+[4] M. Bellare, A. Boldyreva, K. Kurosawa, and J. Staddon, "Multirecipient encryption schemes: How to save on bandwidth and computation without sacrificing security," IEEE Transactions on Information Theory, vol. 53, no. 11, pp. 3927–3943, 2007.

-[5] E. Ben-Sasson et al., "Zerocash: Decentralized anonymous payments from Bitcoin," IEEE S&P, 2014.
+[5] E. Ben-Sasson, A. Chiesa, C. Garman, M. Green, I. Miers, E. Tromer, and M. Virza, "Zerocash: Decentralized anonymous payments from Bitcoin," in IEEE Symposium on Security and Privacy (S&P), 2014, pp. 459–474.

+[6] S. Bowe, A. Chiesa, M. Green, I. Miers, P. Mishra, and H. Wu, "ZEXE: Enabling decentralized private computation," in IEEE S&P, 2020, pp. 947–964.

-[7] B. Bünz et al., "Zether: Towards privacy in a smart contract world," FC, 2020.
+[7] B. Bünz, S. Agrawal, M. Zamani, and D. Boneh, "Zether: Towards privacy in a smart contract world," in Financial Cryptography and Data Security (FC), 2020, pp. 423–443.

+[8] V. Buterin, "Ethereum white paper: A next generation smart contract and decentralized application platform," 2013.
+[Online].
+Available: https://ethereum.org/whitepaper

+[9] B. Bünz, J. Bootle, D. Boneh, A. Poelstra, P. Wuille, and G. Maxwell, "Bulletproofs: Short proofs for confidential transactions and more," in IEEE S&P, 2018, pp. 315–334.

+[10] E. Cecchetti, F. Zhang, Y. Ji, A. Kosba, A. Juels, and E. Shi, "Solidus: Confidential distributed ledger transactions via PVORM," in ACM CCS, 2017, pp. 701–717.

+[11] Y. Chen, X. Ma, C. Tang, and M. H. Au, "PGC: Decentralized confidential payment system with auditability," in ESORICS, 2020, pp. 591–610.

+[12] B. E. Diamond, "Many-out-of-many proofs and applications to anonymous Zether," in IEEE Symposium on Security and Privacy (SP), 2021, pp. 1800–1817.

+[13] E. Duffield and D. Diaz, "Dash: A privacy-centric cryptocurrency," 2015.
+[Online].
+Available: https://github.com/dashpay/dash/wiki/Whitepaper

+[14] Financial Action Task Force (FATF), "Virtual assets and virtual asset service providers," 2021.
+[Online].
+Available: https://www.fatf-gafi.org

+[15] P. Fauzi, S. Meiklejohn, R. Mercer, and C. Orlandi, "Quisquis: A new design for anonymous cryptocurrencies," in ASIACRYPT, 2019, pp. 649–678.

-[16] L. Grassi et al., "Poseidon: A new hash function for zero-knowledge proof systems," USENIX Security, 2021.
+[16] L. Grassi, D. Khovratovich, C. Rechberger, A. Roy, and M. Schofnegger, "Poseidon: A new hash function for zero-knowledge proof systems," in USENIX Security Symposium, 2021.

-[17] J. Groth, "On the size of pairing-based non-interactive arguments," EUROCRYPT, 2016.
+[17] J. Groth, "On the size of pairing-based non-interactive arguments," in EUROCRYPT, 2016, pp. 305–326.

+[18] J. Groth and M. Maller, "Snarky signatures: Minimal signatures of knowledge from simulation-extractable SNARKs," in CRYPTO, 2017, pp. 581–612.

-[19] Z. Guan et al., "Blockmaze: An efficient privacy-preserving account-model blockchain," IEEE TDSC, 2020.
+[19] Z. Guan, Z. Wan, Y. Yang, Y. Zhou, and B. Huang, "Blockmaze: An efficient privacy-preserving account-model blockchain based on zk-SNARKs," IEEE Transactions on Dependable and Secure Computing, vol. 19, no. 3, pp. 1446–1463, 2020.

+[20] H. Kang, T. Dai, N. Jean-Louis, S. Tao, and X. Gu, "FabZK: Supporting privacy-preserving, auditable smart contracts in Hyperledger Fabric," in IEEE/IFIP International Conference on Dependable Systems and Networks (DSN), 2019, pp. 543–555.

+[21] A. Kosba, A. Miller, E. Shi, Z. Wen, and C. Papamanthou, "Hawk: The blockchain model of cryptography and privacy-preserving smart contracts," in IEEE Symposium on Security and Privacy (SP), 2016, pp. 839–858.

+[22] G. Maxwell, "CoinJoin: Bitcoin privacy for the real world," 2013.
+[Online].
+Available: https://bitcointalk.org/index.php?topic=279249

+[23] S. Meiklejohn and R. Mercer, "Möbius: Trustless tumbling for transaction privacy," Proceedings on Privacy Enhancing Technologies, vol. 2018, no. 2, pp. 105–121, 2018.

+[24] N. Narula, W. Vasquez, and M. Virza, "zkLedger: Privacy-preserving auditing for distributed ledgers," in USENIX NSDI, 2018, pp. 65–80.

+[25] National Institute of Standards and Technology (NIST), "FIPS 180-2: Secure hash standard," 2002.

+[26] B. Parno, J. Howell, C. Gentry, and M. Raykova, "Pinocchio: Nearly practical verifiable computation," in IEEE Symposium on Security and Privacy, 2013, pp. 238–252.

-[27] A. Rondelet and M. Zajac, "ZETH: On integrating Zerocash on Ethereum," arXiv:1904.00905, 2019.
+[27] A. Rondelet and M. Zajac, "ZETH: On integrating Zerocash on Ethereum," arXiv preprint arXiv:1904.00905, 2019.

 [28] N. van Saberhagen, "CryptoNote v2.0," 2013.
+[Online].
+Available: https://cryptonote.org/whitepaper.pdf

+[29] G. Jeong, N. Lee, J. Kim, and H. Oh, "Azeroth: Auditable zero-knowledge transactions in smart contracts," IEEE Access, vol. 11, pp. 52891–52909, 2023.

 ---